Wellpoint Care Network’s Commitment to Continuous Learning and Its Value for Employees

 “For decades, Wellpoint Care has prioritized staff training and staff development,” said Ann Leinfelder Grove, Wellpoint Care Network President and CEO.
 “All our current programming requires technical training on best practices, but also professional development to support employees to grow new skills.”

-One of the unique learning, wellness and connection opportunities that takes place at Wellpoint Care is the yearly Day of Learning.
-It is a required training for all Wellpoint Care employees that began during the pandemic as a way to ensure connection and agency progress.
-The hybrid model offers employees the chance to engage in several sessions of their choosing to help advance their understanding of core concepts.
+One of the unique learning, wellness and connection opportunities that takes place at Wellpoint Care is the annual Day of Learning, a required training for all employees that began during the pandemic as a way to ensure connection and agency progress.
+It offers employees the chance to engage in several sessions of their choosing to help advance their understanding of core concepts.

-“From the organization’s lens, Day of Learning allows us to feature things that we believe are very important to the success of our organization,” said Leinfelder Grove.
-“It’s a time to pause from your regular daily routines, put on your thinking hat and explore concepts and ideas that strengthen the individual employee.
+“From the organization’s lens, the Day of Learning allows us to feature things that we believe are very important to the success of our organization,” said Leinfelder Grove.
+“It’s a time to pause your regular routines, put on your thinking hat and explore concepts and ideas that strengthen the individual.
 And by doing so, strengthen our organization.”

-As many know, Wellpoint Care Network is at the forefront of a healing practice called Trauma Informed Care, which is based on brain science and delivered here by caring and highly-trained staff.
-Additional training around Trauma Informed Care is one of the core concepts incorporated into Day of Learning each year, as well as additional learning opportunities throughout the year.
+Wellpoint Care Network is at the forefront of Trauma Informed Care, a healing practice based on brain science and delivered here by caring and highly-trained staff.
+Trauma Informed Care training is one of the core concepts incorporated into each Day of Learning, with additional opportunities occurring throughout the year.

-Other learning opportunities offered by Wellpoint Care Network include: Implicit Bias Training, Understanding Trauma, Motivational Interviewing, Talking to Children About Racism and many more.
+Previous years’ learning opportunities included Implicit Bias Training, Understanding Trauma, Motivational Interviewing and Talking to Children About Racism.

-“The newest offering is our Cultural Humility learning session,” said Phillips.
-“Our hope is to have all of our staff experience this training over the next couple of years.
-What this training really gets at is how to be culturally competent and what that looks like in the work that we do and how to apply it.
+“The newest offering is our Cultural Humility session,” said Phillips.
+“It really gets at how to be culturally competent, what that looks like in the work we do and how to apply it.
 Not only with the people that we serve, but with our colleagues as well.”
+Phillips hopes to have all staff experience this training over the next few of years.

-At Wellpoint Care Network, learning opportunities don’t always look the same.
-Though there are the more traditional training modules offered throughout the year where employees get to explore and expand their interests and abilities in a more formal setting, there are also Lunch n’ Learns, monthly educational events and celebrations, and more.
+Though the Day of Learning and other trainings allow employees to explore and expand their interests and abilities in a more formal setting, Wellpoint Care Network also features Lunch n’ Learn sessions, monthly educational events and celebrations, and more.

-“Most of the time when people think about learning, they think about the formal setting of a classroom where an instructor is standing up in front of you talking,” said Phillips.
-“We really want to get away from the idea that learning has to happen in a formal setting.
-It can happen in an elevator conversation even.
-You don’t have to sit down and write something just to learn.”
+“When people think about learning, they think about the formal setting of a classroom with an instructor standing up in front of you talking,” said Phillips.
+“We really want to get away from that idea.
+Learning can happen anywhere, even a conversation in an elevator.
+You don’t have to sit down and write something to learn.”

 According to the Institute of Data, an organization’s commitment to ongoing and lifelong learning enhances employee engagement and satisfaction.
 Employees with access to learning opportunities report feeling valued and supported by their organization.